GV79/lego-ml-frontend/README.md

 ### Background

 Web application created using React.js and Material-UI for allowing a user to input pieces into the RL environment (for demo purposes).
 Deployed using Netlify and 'npm run build' on https://wizardly-wright-3e4b68.netlify.com/.
 Maximum parts limited to 10.
+Currently not connected to a backend server yet.

 ### Images